 Why Randolph, New York?

-THE AMISH I have never seen them except for actors on TV playing the role and was just so curious to see them and how they live.
+I have never seen them except for actors on TV playing the role and was just so curious to see them and how they live.
 Let me say this was just

 AWESOME